matthewbdaly/laravel-testing-recipes/chapter1.md

 # Why write tests?

 Whenever the subject of test-driven development comes up, my experience has been that a lot of developers, managers and other stakeholders are resistant to the idea.
-You may even be one of them!
+You may even be one of them.
 Well, I'm here to tell you that learning to write tests is the single best thing I've done as a professional web developer.
 The benefits of having a full test suite include:

 * Easier debugging
 * Easier upgrades
 * Better code
 * Easier to understand

-And that's just for starters!
+And that's just for starters.
 Conversely, I've also been in the opposite position, and a large legacy project with little or no test coverage can cause you, your colleagues, and your clients a lot of stress - certainly I attribute many of my grey hairs to legacy code without tests!

 However, you're still likely to hear a lot of arguments against writing tests.
 I've collected these below, together with refutations: